 - Secateurs - for cutting vines and vegetation

-- Sun protection this walk will be fully shaded for 80% of the hike.
+- Sun protection (optional) - this walk will be fully shaded for 80% of the hike.

 - 60m rope, harness, rappel / belay device, prusik and carabineer as an extra safety precaution.

-- A headlight in case you take too long.
+- A headlight in case you go into the night.

 - An extra set of clothes to leave in the car at the bottom.